 All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them The RCO is to ensure that all personnel comply with all of the above.
 20 Accident/Incidents It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
-It is mandatory for the RCO to have is their possession the incident aide memoire at Annex A. 21 Medical Cover Units are to provide medical cover as laid down in Refs A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in Refs A & G 22 CQM shoots (currently suspended) Military personnel may not conduct CQM Shoots at 7, 5 & 3 m.until further notice.
-Civilian Police & Clubs are limited to 10yards.
-23 Firing Times Monday-Thursday 0830-1530 Saturday 0830-1530 Sunday 0830-1530 No firing on Fridays (this is a Range Maintenance day).
+It is mandatory for the RCO to have is their possession the incident aide memoire at Annex A. 21 Medical Cover Units are to provide medical cover as laid down in Refs A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in Refs A & G 22 Firing Times Monday-Thursday 0830-1530 Saturday 0830-1530 Sunday 0830-1530 No firing on Fridays (this is a Range Maintenance day).
 In exceptional cases (Operational) the Commandant Altcar can give authority on request, with justification for requesting to fire on Fridays.